Platinum Blonde (band)

 Platinum Blonde, known briefly as The Blondes, is a Canadian rock band that formed in Toronto, Ontario in 1979.
 Vocalist Mark Holmes has been the only consistent member of the band since its inception.

-They are an image conscious band that took advantage of the advent of the music video.
-In his 2016 book, Is This Live?: Inside the Wild Early Years of MuchMusic: The Nation's Music Station, Canadian songwriter and former MuchMusic VJ, Christopher Ward said of the band: "If ever there was a Canadian band that was tailor-made for the video era, it was Platinum Blonde."
+In his 2016 book Is This Live?: Inside the Wild Early Years of MuchMusic: The Nation's Music Station, Canadian songwriter and former MuchMusic VJ, Christopher Ward said of the band: "If ever there was a Canadian band that was tailor-made for the video era, it was Platinum Blonde."

 The band was most prominent in the 1980s with singles such as "Standing in the Dark", "Not in Love", "Doesn't Really Matter", "Situation Critical" and "Crying Over You".
 In 1984 they were one of the top-selling Canadian bands in Canada, second only to Rush.
 At that time, the line-up consisted of Mark Holmes on lead vocals and bass, Sergio Galli on guitar, and Chris Steffler on drums.
 Scottish musician Kenny MacLean became the band's bassist and keyboardist in 1985.
-Sascha Tukatsch replaced Steffler on drums in 1987.

-Due to declining record sales, as well as personal and financial issues, the band broke-up in 1989.
-Inspired by MacLean's frequent suggestions of a reunion over the years, Holmes, Galli and Steffler brought the band back together in 2010 (MacLean died in 2008.)
-The band was also inducted into the Canadian Music and Broadcast Industry Hall of Fame in 2010.
+The band broke up in 1989.
+Inspired by MacLean's frequent suggestions of a reunion over the years, Holmes, Galli and Steffler brought the band back together in 2010 (MacLean had died in 2008.)
+The band was inducted into the Canadian Music and Broadcast Industry Hall of Fame in 2010.
+On September 28, 2023, Platinum Blonde was inducted into Canada's Walk of Fame.